Offbeat guide to Amsterdam's cultural scene

 Maloe Melo

 Legendary blues bar on Lijnbaansgracht.
-Expect raw, intimate gigs from local talents and occasional legends.
-No frills, just music and a crowd that knows its stuff.
+Raw, intimate gigs from local talents and occasional legends, and a crowd that knows its stuff.

 The Cave